 Daniel Taylor is one of the most sought-after countertenors in the world.
-Daniel appears on more than 100 recordings.
-As an educator, Daniel Taylor has offered master classes at the Beijing Conservatory, [...]
+He appears on more than 100 recordings.
+Mr. Taylor has performed with the New York Metropolitan Opera, Glyndebourne, Rome, San [...]

 They spoke about it